 Finally, because of the difficulty of characterizing biologics, branded companies often argue that the product is the process and try to maintain confidentiality regarding all aspects of the manufacturing process.
 As patent protection expires and biosimilar product applications are filed, branded companies are likely to try to protect their exclusivity by other means, such as citizen petitions and supply chain leverage.
 Cozen O’Connor attorneys are well prepared to respond to all such efforts and will protect clients’ lawful right to compete.

 The members of Cozen O’Connor’s Biosimilars team have long been leaders in the intellectual property bar.
 They understand the legal, regulatory, economic and scientific issues that underlie and influence both the generic pharmaceutical and biosimilar industries.
 Our team includes attorneys with advanced scientific degrees in organic chemistry, molecular cell biology, immunology, and biophysics, as well as former senior research scientists in industry and academia.
-Our team also includes a former IP trial attorney with the U.S. Department of Justice, federal prosecutors, registered patent attorneys, a patent examiner for the U.S. Patent and Trademark Office, senior in-house counsel and the former general counsel for the U.S. Office of Personnel Management.
+Our team also includes seasoned patent litigators with over 20 years of experience, federal prosecutors, registered patent attorneys, a former patent examiner for the U.S. Patent and Trademark Office, and the former general counsel for the U.S. Office of Personnel Management.
 We at Cozen O’Connor understand how science and the law interact with respect to biosimilars, and we are able to help our clients navigate this complex and emerging field of law.